-Furthermore, we conduct an asymptotic comparison with two other Rollup protocols: the SNARK–aggregation–based zk-Rollup protocol, such as Aztec, and the Arbitrum optimistic-Rollup protocol.
-Assuming the protocol executes $n$ transactions in one batch, the comparison is shown in Table~\ref{table:comparison}.
+We compare \ru asymptotically with the SNARK--aggregation--based zk-Rollup Aztec and the Arbitrum optimistic-Rollup.
+Assuming a batch of $n$ transactions, the comparison is shown in Table~\ref{table:comparison}.

-Since all three protocols realize \emph{data availability}, all executed transactions are published in the BLOB space of the L1 blockchain, resulting in $O(n)$ on-chain cost.
-For non-BLOB L1 blockchain cost, Aztec requires the on-chain smart contract to verify the aggregated proof provided by the operator~\cite{aztec}.
-Although no formal security and performance analysis of their aggregation scheme is available, prior work on SNARK aggregation~\cite{liu2023snarkfold} shows that, without special techniques such as preprocessing, verification requires $O(\log n)$ computation.
-In the case of Arbitrum, the use of the bisection scheme~\cite{kalodner2018arbitrum} introduces $O(\log n)$ on-chain challenge interactions between the contract and the verifier in pessimistic scenarios.
-Our \ru protocol, under optimistic execution, requires only constant $O(1)$ on-chain checkpointing, similar to Arbitrum.
-However, due to its one-step fraud-proof scheme, \ru further reduces the verification complexity to constant $O(1)$ interaction time and proof size.
-Finally, regarding privacy guarantees, Arbitrum provides none, since all transactions are published on-chain in plaintext.
-In contrast, both Aztec and \ru achieve transaction-level privacy by leveraging zk-SNARKs.
+Since all three protocols realize \emph{data availability}, every executed transaction is published in the BLOB space of L1, giving $O(n)$ on-chain cost.
+For non-BLOB L1 cost, Aztec requires the on-chain contract to verify the aggregated proof produced by the operator~\cite{aztec}; although no formal analysis of their aggregation scheme is available, prior work on SNARK aggregation~\cite{liu2023snarkfold} shows that, absent preprocessing, verification requires $O(\log n)$ computation.
+Arbitrum's bisection scheme~\cite{kalodner2018arbitrum} introduces $O(\log n)$ on-chain challenge interactions in the pessimistic case. \ru, under optimistic execution, requires only $O(1)$ on-chain checkpointing, like Arbitrum; but owing to its one-step fraud-proof scheme, it further reduces pessimistic verification to $O(1)$ interaction time and proof size.
+Regarding privacy, Arbitrum offers none, as all transactions appear on-chain in plaintext, whereas both Aztec and \ru achieve transaction-level privacy via zk-SNARKs.